-Beginning in 2018-19 and every third year thereafter, Wyoming schools will be ranked from highest to lowest based on each school's AICS score on the indicators for each subgroup using the same method previously described.
+Beginning in 2022-23 and every third year thereafter, Wyoming schools identified for targeted support for a respective subgroup will be ranked from highest to lowest based on each school's AICS score on the indicators for each subgroup using the same method previously described.
 When this combined score would place a subgroup(s) equal to or below the bottom 5% of all schools for the All Students group, the school will be identified for additional targeted support and improvement.